 - In-house cinema and games room.

 Copenhagen even does hostels with flair!
-This amazing hostel in the center of the city has a New Yorker-inspired interior with industrial chic decor.
+This amazing hostel in the centre of the city has a New Yorker-inspired interior with industrial-chic decor.
 It offers everything from tidy dorms to more private accommodation, with a fantastic kitchen as well!
 Only five minutes from Tivoli Gardens and Stroget Street, this hostel has it all!

-- This home is perfect for couples that want to get a cozy, relaxing experience in Copenhagen.
+- This home is perfect for couples that want to get a cosy, relaxing experience in Copenhagen.

 - The apartment is just as inviting as the host and gives off an organic brightness from the interior to the gateway to the balcony.